-WaterRA currently has two PhD Projects seeking students...
+WaterRA currently has one PhD Project seeking a student...

 Sponsored Project proposals are open all year round.
 WaterRA invites students with the preferred skills or experience to submit applications for the projects below.
 Scroll down or click on the links below to view all the projects seeking students...

 Step 1: Read all the details below, click on the links to full project proposal